-Basic principles of management.
-Different types of newspaper ownership patterns in India.
-Organisational pattern of a daily newspaper, a magazine and a news agency; functioning of editorial, business and printing departments, inter-relationship and coordination among them; newspaper economics, circulation and advertising as sources of revenue.

-Newspaper as an industry and as a public utility.
+Principles of Management practices in media industry- Different types of newspaper ownership patterns in India, FDI.
+Organisational pattern of a daily newspaper and magazine, functioning of editorial, business and printing departments, inter-relationship and coordination among them.
+Organizational structure of AIR & Doordarshan and private TV & Radio Channels in India, News Agencies of India- Structure and function, Cross media ownership.
+Newspaper economics, circulation and advertising as sources of revenue.
+Newspaper as an industry and as a public forum.
 Problems of small newspapers.
 Measures for the press to cope with the challenges from electronic media and internet.
-Introduction to major Indian professional organisations of media.
+Introduction to major Indian professional organisations of media: INS, ABC, Editor's Guild of India, AINPEC, IFWJ, NUJ.
+Advertorial and Impact features